monash-emu/AuTuMN/README.md

 - model.py: Underlying transmission dynamic model.
 Running this won't show you anything in the console window
 - plotting.py: plotting results of the model
-- read_spreadsheet.py: This reads data in input.xlsx and import into model.py.
+- spreadsheet.py: This reads data in input.xlsx and import into model.py.
 Again it will needed to reflect the changes we will make to model.py and consequently input.xlsx; and I am happy to do this as well.
-- execution.py: This links all the above modules together and give model outputs.
-We will need to run this file to see the results.

 # TODO